DanielBrosch/TreeSOS/README.md

 - `BlockSizeTable.jl`: Generates the table of block sizes of the optimization problems.
 - `CornerCat456.jl`: Computes the corner certificate for the caterpillar profiles, and makes it rigorous.
 - `DrawProfiles.jl`: Uses the computed bounds to plot the various approximations of tree profiles.
+- `ExactInducibility.jl`: Computes the exact bounds for recovered and new inducibilities.
+The certificates are rounded using the `ClusteredLowRankSolver`.
 - `NonConvexity.jl`: Computes a rigorous non convexity certificate.
 - `TreeInducibility.jl`: Computes bounds on the inducibility of trees.
 - `TreeProductTable.jl`: Generates the table for products of small tree flags.